interval1066/interp/newcmds.md

 4. Add a useful description of the new command the help file.

-No modification of the parser code should be required.
+No modification of the parser code should be required for the UTF-8 charcterset.
+If you do see a problem a report would be appreciated. interval1066@gmail.com.